-- 1. In the event that a well-informed, competent patient chooses to refuse CPR efforts even when medically appropriate, the responsible physician is expected to comply with the patient's refusal of medical treatment and write "No Code" orders including rationale for restricting resuscitative efforts in the progress notes. - 2.
-Medically sound and ethically appropriate written orders about Code Status and life sustaining treatment are made using the expressed preferences of each patient or in accordance with the best interest of the patient if preferences are not known. - 3.
-Factors that should be considered in determining whether medical treatment is in the best interest of a patient whose wishes are unknown include: - A the patient's present level of physical, sensory, emotional and cognitive functioning, - B the various treatment options and the risks, side effects, and benefits of each of these options, - C the life expectance and prognosis for recovery with and without treatment, - D the degree of physical pain and suffering resulting from the medical condition, treatment, or termination of treatment, - E the degree of dependence and loss of dignity resulting from the medical condition and treatment. - 4.
-There are no significant ethical differences between decisions to withhold life sustaining medical care and decisions to withdraw life sustaining medical care.
-It is important to recognize that the decisions to withdraw previously provided life sustaining care may be more emotionally difficult for patients, family or staff. - 5.
-In every case in which life sustaining care is limited, it is important to properly evaluate and treat pain and suffering and to be sensitive to the emotional and spiritual issues that might arise in patients, family, friends and staff. - 6.
-When a health care directive specifically directs that life sustaining treatment be withheld or withdrawn, the Washington State Natural Death Act states that health care personnel should still proceed with "the administration of medication or the performance of any medical or surgical intervention deemed necessary solely to alleviate pain." - 7.
-A decision to withhold or withdraw life sustaining treatment is specific to that treatment and does not automatically apply to any other treatment.
-Any decision to withhold or withdraw life sustaining treatment does not mean that the patient is to receive no care. - 8.
-If the attending physician makes a medical judgment that CPR be withheld or withdrawn because it is futile (for a patient with a terminal condition or in a permanent unconscious condition) the attending physician should discuss the medical situation carefully with the patient and/or the patient's surrogate(s).
-The physician may wish to consult other medical staff or seek ethical or legal consultation. - 9.
-In the event a provider cannot implement an Advance Directive based on moral or ethical objectives, the physician can seek assistance from a consultant or another hospital provider.
+- A. In the event that a well-informed, competent patient chooses to refuse CPR efforts even when medically appropriate, the responsible physician/APP is expected to comply with the patient's refusal of medical treatment and enter "No Code" orders, including rationale for restricting resuscitative efforts in the progress notes. - B. Medically sound and ethically appropriate entered orders about Code Status and life sustaining treatment are made using the expressed preferences of each patient or in accordance with the best interest of the patient if preferences are not known. - C. Factors that should be considered in determining whether medical treatment is in the best interest of a patient whose wishes are unknown include: - 1.
+The patient's present level of physical, sensory, emotional and cognitive functioning, - 2.
+The various treatment options and the risks, side effects, and benefits of each of these options, - 3.
+The life expectance and prognosis for recovery with and without treatment, - 4.
+The degree of physical pain and suffering resulting from the medical condition, treatment, or termination of treatment, and - 5.
+The degree of dependence and loss of dignity resulting from the medical condition and treatment. - D. There are no significant ethical differences between decisions to withhold life sustaining medical care and decisions to withdraw life sustaining medical care.
+It is important to recognize that the decisions to withdraw previously provided life sustaining care may be more emotionally difficult for patients, family or staff. - E. In every case in which life sustaining care is limited, it is important to properly evaluate and treat pain and suffering and to be sensitive to the emotional and spiritual issues that might arise in patients, family, friends and staff. - F. When a health care directive specifically directs that life sustaining treatment be withheld or withdrawn, the Washington State Natural Death Act states that health care personnel should still proceed with "the administration of medication or the performance of any medical or surgical intervention deemed necessary solely to alleviate pain." - G. A decision to withhold or withdraw life sustaining treatment is specific to that treatment and does not automatically apply to any other treatment.
+Any decision to withhold or withdraw life sustaining treatment does not mean that the patient is to receive no care. - H. If the attending physician/APP makes a medical judgment that CPR be withheld or withdrawn because it is futile (for a patient with a terminal condition or in a permanent unconscious condition) the attending physician/APP should discuss the medical situation carefully with the patient and/or the patient's surrogate(s).
+The physician/APP may wish to consult other medical staff or seek ethical or legal consultation. - I. In the event a physician/APP cannot implement an Advance Directive based on moral or ethical objectives, the physician/APP can seek assistance from a consultant or another hospital physician/APP.
 (Refer to policy A702 Code Status).